sterpe/japanese-name-generator/README.md

 japanesePerson.surname // 'Matsushima'
 japanesePerson.firstName // 'Rinako'

-// Alternately, you may specify the gender, ('male' | 'female') as an option:
+// Gender is random but you may, alternately, generate names of a
+// specific gender by passing `options.gender' as either
+// `male' or `female':

 var japaneseMan = generate({ gender: 'male' })
 ```